 Notes

 • Montreal steak seasoning can be found near the salt and pepper at the grocery store.
-If you don’t have Montreal steak seasoning, simply season the cauliflower with 1 tbsp coarse salt, 1/2 tbsp coarse ground black pepper, 1 tsp dried garlic and 1 tsp dried onion.
+If you don’t have Montreal steak seasoning, simply season the cauliflower with 2 teaspoons coarse salt, 2 teaspoons coarse ground black pepper, 1 teaspoon dried minced garlic and 1 teaspoon dried minced onion.

 • One head of cauliflower will result in approximately 3 cups of diced cauliflower.
 I used two heads of cauliflower for this recipe.